paquettm/eComH24S1/README.md

 - Adding a view method to our Person controller
 - Refactoring by moving the view method to a Controller superclass
 - Introducitng views

+## TODO

+solve git push problem in room D-242 or D-241?